-The first one, I really understood the context to what marketing really is or at least should be I mean I don’t know when it was actually written, the late nineties I can imagine but what struck me was it was all about creating a two way conversation.
+The first one, I really understood the context as to what marketing really is, or at least should be I mean I don’t know when it was actually written, the late nineties I can imagine but what struck me was it was all about creating a two way conversation.
 That was the premise of it you know you are there to create a dialogue you are there to take on feedback and this was way before technology enabled that to make life easy for us all and nineteen books later, insight every day, straight to a community of fans I think that it’s still stands that passage of time that book.

 Thanks for bringing Seth Godin to mind because it reminds me of an example and stories he would tell and I’ve seen him perform a couple of times.
 One of the best examples that he does is you’ve got an audience of a few hundred people and he’s talking about being successful in making progress.
 He says to everyone “put your hands up, and a bit higher, now put it up as high as you can and you know everyone’s got their hands up as high as they can, and he says go even higher and everyone inches up another two inches” and you think what the hell is going on I told you to give me everything you have and then give me more and you do, you can stretch a bit higher and we all start looking and laughing because we’re programmed to hold back.

 We’re always fearful that there’s going to be more demand for us or that somethings going to happen so we never given one hundred percent commitment, we’re never fully in and that example of translating the idea of thought from theory into practice and feeling, we could all know what it felt like.
-So, what I love about Seth is he translates ideas into action and things that are really practical and apply and he provokes you into action.
+So, what I love about Seth is he translates ideas into action and things that are really practical and appicable and he provokes you into action.